 Kathmandu Valley, Nepal

-One of the cultural wonders to be found in the fascinating city of Kathmandu is Swayambhunath Temple.
-Also known as ‘Monkey Temple’ due to the abundance of monkey’s that inhabit the area that in turn beg or rather try to steal from visiting tourists or devotees as they make there weary way up the 365 steps (some say) that lead up the hill to the Religious Complex.
-Swaymbhu is a Buddhist temple perched precariously atop a hill commanding fantastic views of Kathmandu nestled in the Valley below.
+One of the cultural wonders to be found in the fascinating city of Kathmandu in Nepal is Swayambhunath Temple an incredibly photogenic and well designed architectural masterpiece of the Buddhist religion which sits atop a hill offering commanding views of the surrounding Kathmandu Valley.
+Also known as ‘Monkey Temple’ due to the abundance of monkeys that inhabit the area that in turn beg or rather try to steal from visiting tourists or devotees as they make there weary way up the 365 steps that lead up the hill to the Religious Complex.
+Swayambhunath Temple is a Buddhist temple situated in such an awe inspiring location it attracts not only religious pilgrims but also tourists by the droves!

 On a good day when all is clear one can have a lovely view of the mighty Himalayan mountain range with a panorama that stretches a couple of hundred kilometres!!
 Swayambhunath is a calm place, a place of tranquility away from the sometimes maddening crowd of central Kathmandu.
 The only sound one hears up there (apart from a faint sound of traffic far below), is the gentle breeze, the tinkling of bells, the turning buddhist prayer wheels and sometimes the chanting monks as they complete their ablutions.